 For unknown words, we use a statistical morphological analysis adequate for Swedish and other moderately inflecting languages.
 This analysis is based on relative counts of observed tags for word types ending with the same 1 to 5 letters.
 This captures both inflections (tense -ade in hämtade (fetched)) and derivations (nounification -ning in hämtning (pick-up)).
+Similarly, if the first letter of the word is upper case the probability of proper noun is increased.

 We also perform an analysis that finds the last word form of compounds, which are common in Swedish.
 The possible tags of the last word form indicate possible tags (and probability estimation) for an unknown compound word.
-These two analyses are heuristically combined to get estimations of $P(w_i|t_i)$ , which enables unknown words to work in the model.
-This method combines morphological information for unknown words with contextual information of surrounding words, and resulted in a tagger that tags 98 % of known and 93 % of unknown words correctly (Carlberger and Kann, 1999).
+These two analyses are heuristically combined to get estimations of $P(w_i|t_i)$, which enables unknown words to work in the model.
+This method combines morphological information for unknown words with contextual information of surrounding words, and resulted in a tagger that tags 98% of known and 93% of unknown words correctly using a tag set of size 140 (Carlberger and Kann, 1999).
+We have found that nearly all tags in the tag set is necessary in order to detect the errors searched for. - The objective of GRANSKA is to find grammatical errors in a text, but how can a non-grammatical text be tagged?
+For example, should red in a red apples be tagged as singular or plural, or as both?
+We have found that it is almost always better to choose one of the taggings, since if red is tagged as singular then the error rules will detect red apples as an incongruence, and if red is tagged as plural then a red will be detected as an incongruence.
+Thus it is better to disambiguate even when it is not clear how to do it.